go-i2p/go-sam-go/raw/DOC.md

 where subsessions are created using SESSION ADD rather than SESSION CREATE commands.

+For PRIMARY raw subsessions, UDP forwarding is mandatory (SAMv3 requirement).
+The UDP connection must be provided for proper raw datagram reception via UDP forwarding.

 Parameters:

     - sam: SAM connection for data operations (separate from the primary session's control connection)
     - id: The subsession ID that was already registered with SESSION ADD
     - keys: The I2P keys from the primary session (shared across all subsessions)
     - options: Configuration options for the subsession
+    - udpConn: UDP connection for receiving forwarded raw datagrams (required, not nil)

 Returns a RawSession ready for use without attempting to create a new SAM session.